Julie E. Gray

-Julie E. Gray is a British biologist who is Professor of Plant Cell Signalling at the University of Sheffield.
-Her research looks to address global security risks, including drought resistance of staple crops.
-Gray was elected to the European Molecular Biology Organization in 2021.
+Julie Elizabeth Gray (née Knapp; born 1962) is a British biologist and Professor of Plant Cell Signalling at the University of Sheffield.
+Her research examines how plants respond to environmental signals, particularly those controlling the closure and development of stomatal pores on leaf surfaces.
+She has applied these findings to develop crop plants with greater drought tolerance and water-use efficiency.

-Early life and education
+Education

-Gray completed her doctorate at the University of Nottingham.
-She moved to the University of Melbourne as a Research Fellow, where she spent a year before returning to the University of Nottingham.
-Her research considered how flowers prevent self-pollination.
+Gray attended schools in Worksop and Kidderminster and completed a BSc in Biochemistry at the University of Liverpool.
+She obtained a doctorate at the University of Nottingham Sutton Bonington Campus under the supervision of Don Grierson.

 Research and career

 Gray joined the University of Sheffield as a University Research Fellow in 1993.
 She was promoted to Professor in 2008, and established their Institute for Sustainable Food.
 Gray works in plant cell signalling.
 Her early worked looked at the molecular pathways that allow plant stomata to open and close, using molecular biology and the fossil record.
 Stomata are also known as guard cells – tiny pores that are responsible for gas exchange (e.g. absorption of carbon dioxide and release of oxygen).
 Gray demonstrated that the genes that regulate stomata impact crop yields.

 Gray looks to identify strategies that help agriculture exist in a changing climate.
 She studies variations in plant stomata (alleles) that have a negative impact on crop yields.
 In Latin America, 80% of bean crop yields can be lost to seasonal droughts.
 Gray demonstrated that manipulating the density and size of bean stomata can modify the water use efficiency, and save up to 4.5 billion litres of water a year.
 The Pod Yield Project investigated soy and tepary beans.
 She developed a strategy to improve rice yields under abiotic stresses, which was awarded a Newton Prize in 2017.
 Alongside beans, Gray studied how to make rice plants more resilient to climate change.

+In 2021, Gray was elected to the European Molecular Biology Organization.